This post may contain affiliate links.

 A note: I was a guest at The Table Bay Hotel and loved it, so I may be a wee bit prejudiced, but that’s only because I had so much fun.
 Be reassured, this what to do in Cape Town blog post also includes top activities that have nothing to do with Table Bay whatsoever.

-What to do in Cape Town: Start with the traditional.
+Start with the traditional.
 Visit the V&A Waterfront

 Safe, social and scenic, the V&A Waterfront on Table Bay is a prime Cape Town destination, a one-stop shop with high-end stores, hotels, pubs and lively restaurants.